Passing the Torch: Father and Son deploy to Prince Sultan Air Base

+PRINCE SULTAN AIR BASE, Kingdom of Saudi Arabia. -- It’s golden hour on the flight line at Prince Sultan Air Base, Saudi Arabia.
+A maintainer makes the same routine inspections that he’s performed for the past 31 years.
+However, this inspection is different from all others before, because this time walking alongside him is his son.

 Senior Master Sgt.
-Steve Veers, 176th Expeditionary Fighter Squadron aerospace propulsion superintendent, and Airman 1st Class Isac Veers 176th EFS aviation resource management journeyman, inspect an F-16 Fighting Falcon at Prince Sultan Air Base, Kingdom of Saudi Arabia, Dec.
-13, 2021.
-This deployment is the last of Steve’s 31 year career and the first for Isac.
-(U.S. Air Force photo by Staff Sgt.
-Christina Graves)
+Steve Veers, 176th Expeditionary Fighter Squadron aerospace propulsion superintendent and his son, Airman 1st Class Isac Veers, 176th EFS aviation resource management journeyman are currently deployed together from the 115th Fighter Wing, Madison, Wisconsin.

+“It’s awesome to be able to share your life’s experiences with loved ones,” said Steve.
+“This is such a unique opportunity to share an experience with my son.”

+Like most children born into military families, Isac has witnessed his father deploy many times over the course of the past 20 years.

 |Date Taken: